trohit/ik/behavioral/nontech.md

 - use notion.so to build career workbook
 - reach out to mentors
 - Research role + eligibility + interview process + Leadership principles
+- keep trying periodically with cos apart from your dream co

 ## When applying
 - always share covering letter wih ur resume